-At the same time, refinancing is not a one‑size‑fits‑all - it involves trade‑offs (especially when federal loan benefits are involved).
-In this article, we'll tell you some of the best student loan refinancing companies, why you might want to refinance your student loans, and how to get the best student loan refinance rates.
+At the same time, refinancing is not a one-size-fits-all decision; it involves trade-offs, charges, and eligibility checks.
+In this article, we'll explain how education loan refinancing and balance transfer work in India, why you might want to switch lenders, and how to get the best refinance rates.

 So let's get started!